The Best Ways to Soundproof a Room Without Tearing Down Your Walls

-Whether your teen has rock star dreams or your 8-year-old has started tap-dancing, you’ll find that a little soundproofing can go a long way toward keeping the peace—and quiet—at home.
-Soundproofing is most effective when done during construction, but there are several ways to put a damper on ambient and active noise after the fact.
-In terms of décor, cumulative use of rugs, textiles, and cloth wall panels can all help reduce the din.
-To minimize more serious noise, consider the two strategies for how to soundproof a wall outlined here.
+Creating soundproof walls is most effective when done during construction, but there are several ways to put a damper on ambient and active noise after the fact to make a soundproof room.
+To minimize noise, consider the two strategies outlined here for how to soundproof a wall.

-Method 1: How to Soundproof a Wall with Mass-Loaded Vinyl
+Method 1: How to Soundproof a Wall Using Mass-Loaded Vinyl

-Mass-loaded vinyl (MLV) is a sound-dampening product used everywhere from nightclubs to recording studios to hockey rinks.
+Mass-loaded vinyl (MLV) is a sound-dampening product used everywhere from nightclubs to recording studios to hockey rinks, and it’s among the best soundproofing materials available.
 It comes on a roll and is available online for around $2 per square foot, depending on weight, length, and width.
-The thicker the better for blocking noise and ending echoes, but thickness, ranging from 1/16 inch to ¼ inch, may not be listed in product specifications.
+The thicker, the better for blocking noise and ending echoes, but thickness, ranging from 1/16 inch to 1/4 inch, may not be listed in product specifications.
 If not, you’ll see a weight instead.
-Half-pound MLV weighs one-half pound per square foot of coverage, and is 1/16-inch thick; one-pound MLV is a pound per square foot of coverage and is 1/8-inch thick; two-pound MLV is ¼-inch thick.
+Half-pound MLV weighs one-half pound per square foot of coverage and is 1/16-inch thick; 1-pound MLV is a pound per square foot of coverage and is 1/8-inch thick; 2-pound MLV is 1/4-inch thick.

-While MLV can be hung directly on a wall, it performs best when sandwiched between sheets of drywall.
-Doing so also allows you aesthetic options, since the usually black, shiny MLV isn’t the most decoratively appealing surface!
-And keep in mind that MLV is heavy and awkward to work with—hanging it is a two-person job, so enlist a helper.
+While MLV can be hung directly on a wall, it performs best when sandwiched between drywall sheets.
+Doing so also allows you aesthetic options since the usually black, shiny MLV isn’t the most decoratively appealing surface!
+And keep in mind that MLV, such as Noise Grabber Vinyl, is heavy and awkward to work with—hanging it is a two-person job, so enlist a helper.

 Prior to ordering MLV, carefully measure the walls you want to soundproof.
 Leaving gaps in MLV will drastically compromise its effectiveness, so you’ll want to buy enough for complete coverage from wall to wall and floor to ceiling.
 When calculating your needs, note that MLV tends to be sold on rolls of 2-foot or 4-foot widths.